-Origin: It is native to Moluccas Islands, which is off the coast of Indonesia.|
+|Origin:||Native to Moluccas Islands, which is off the coast of Indonesia.|

 It has a single smooth trunk ringed with old leaf scars, about 20ft tall and 4 inches in diameter.
 Pinnate, feather-shaped leaves emerge from a stunning bright orange crownshaft, hence the name Orange Crownshaft Palm.
 It occasionally has impressive stilt roots.

 The bright orange petioles and crownshaft make a striking contrast against the dark green leaves and can be seen even from far away.
 The Orange Crownshaft Palm looks much more spectacular when grouped together as 3 or 4 plants.

 In the summer, the Orange Crownshaft Palm produces small yellow-orange to yellow-green flowers that grow in clusters on a short inflorescence among the leaves.

 The inflorescence emerge at the point where the crownshaft meets the trunk.
 The Orange Crownshaft Palm is monoecious, male and female reproductive units are born on the same plant.
 There are less female flowers than male, but female flowers are larger.

 Flowers are followed by orange or yellow fruits that grow in clusters.
 As the fruits mature and ripen, they change in color from light brown to light orange to deep orange, to maroon.
 The fruit is oval, edible, about 1 inch long.